vigneshavm/Interview-questions/JS Q.md

 ## **Async Await**

+- `async/await` makes asynchronous code look more like synchronous code and makes it easier to read and debug.
-- **`async`** is a keyword used to define a function as asynchronous, which means it will always return a promise.
-Inside an `async` function, you can use `await` to pause the execution of the function until the promise resolves or rejects.
+- **`async`** is a keyword used to define a function as asynchronous,
+-  which means it will always return a promise.

-- **`await`** pauses the execution of the `async` function until the promise resolves or rejects.
-It only works inside an `async` function.
+-  Inside an `async` function, `await` keyword to pause the execution of the function until the promise resolves or rejects.

 **Example**:
 ```javascript